-At last month’s in.sight user conference + expo, we closed our event with an engaging panel discussion with industry thought leaders on how to use data to maximize supply chain efficiency.
+At the September 2019 in.sight user conference + expo, we closed our event with an engaging panel discussion with industry thought leaders on how to use data to maximize supply chain efficiency.

-“It doesn’t matter how good your data analytics is, it’s what you do with the data that makes most value,” said Dean Croke, chief insight officer at FreightWaves, who moderated the panel.
+“It doesn’t matter how good your data analytics are, it’s what you do with the data that makes most value,” said Dean Croke, former chief insight officer at FreightWaves, who moderated the panel.
 “It’s the insight that you create…if put in the right context it can be very transformational.”

 These opening remarks set the tone for the 90-minute event, which included supply chain leaders who discussed how their organizations are using data to drive an increase in efficiencies, safety and performance.

 Harnessing data is not just about getting numbers on a spreadsheet, it is about getting interactive, dynamic data to drive improved decisions.

 “It is not just about reporting anymore, it is about marrying data from all your different data sources,” said Darren Levine, vice president of information technology for Contrans.
 “We are pulling it all together and we’re developing applications so it’s not just a tool for one business unit now.”

 As part of making data more usable for the broader organization, it is also about ensuring that these solutions are adopted by the right individuals.
 This includes:

 1. Making it More than an IT Initiative